flamelily-bluescsi/bluescsi/v2desktopangleuk.md

 {% include carousel2.html %}

-This is the NEW version 2 Desktop Full version of the BlueSCSI for UK buyers.
-This has the right angle header and molex, see the straight option if you want a straight up header and molex.
+This is the NEW board revision (2023.10a) Desktop V2 Full version of the BlueSCSI for UK buyers.
+This has the right angle header and molex.
 This is a complete and tested device.
+Please add a 3D print if needed.

-* New Version 2
+* New 2023.10a
 * Right Angle headers
 * Tested and complete
 * Click &#8594; [Add Pico Wifi](/picowifi)